tomislavmedak/tomislavmedak.github.io/CV_TMedak.md

 **2019**
 :

-'Public Library and the Property Form', introductory talk with Marcell Mars at the eponymous seminar at Raven Row, London, Dec.
+**'Public Library and the Property Form'**, introductory talk with Marcell Mars at the eponymous seminar at Raven Row, London, Dec.
 3

-'Degrowth and the Aporia of Utopia: Developing a Future-Oriented Vision of Social Wellbeing within Planetary Boundaries', refereed panel presentation at the 16th *Historical Materialism* conference, London, Nov 7-10
+**'Degrowth and the Aporia of Utopia: Developing a Future-Oriented Vision of Social Wellbeing within Planetary Boundaries'**, refereed panel presentation at the 16th *Historical Materialism* conference, London, Nov 7-10

-'Accelerated Technocapitalism and the Politics of Non-Complicity', panel presentation at the *Never Again* conference in Warsaw, Oct.
+**'Accelerated Technocapitalism and the Politics of Non-Complicity'**, panel presentation at the *Never Again* conference in Warsaw, Oct.
 25-26

-'Against Innovation: Comporomised Institutional Agency and Acts of Custodianship', joint panel presentation with Marcell Mars at the *Pirate Care* conference, Coventry University, Jun.
+**'Against Innovation: Comporomised Institutional Agency and Acts of Custodianship'**, joint panel presentation with Marcell Mars at the *Pirate Care* conference, Coventry University, Jun.
 19-20

-'Amazon.com: An Anatomy of a Domination', joint presentation with Marcell Mars at the *Delivered the Same Day: Amazon.com and the Post Office*, a one-day seminar organised by the Centre for Postdigital Cultures, Jun.
+**'Amazon.com: An Anatomy of a Domination'**, joint presentation with Marcell Mars at the *Delivered the Same Day: Amazon.com and the Post Office*, a one-day seminar organised by the Centre for Postdigital Cultures, Jun.
 3

-'Ecology and Technology', public talk at the Peščenica Cultural Centre in Zagreb, May 10
+**'Ecology and Technology'**, public talk at the Peščenica Cultural Centre in Zagreb, May 10

+\hfill \break

 **2018**
 :

 Panel presentation and a workshop at the *Out of the Shadow - Alternative Modes of Knowledge Production, Conservation and Distribution* event, organised by the Global Emergent Media Lab, Concordia University, Montreal, Nov.
 22-23

-'System of a Takedown: Control and De-commodification in the Circuits of Academic Publishing', talk at the Center for Expanded Poetics, Concordia University, Montreal, Nov.
+**'System of a Takedown: Control and De-commodification in the Circuits of Academic Publishing'**, talk at the Center for Expanded Poetics, Concordia University, Montreal, Nov.
 21

-'Aestheticization of Technopolitics: The Internet, the Far Right and the Warming Planet', refereed panel presentation at the 15th annual *Historical Materialism* conference, London, Nov.
+**'Aestheticization of Technopolitics: The Internet, the Far Right and the Warming Planet'**, refereed panel presentation at the 15th annual *Historical Materialism* conference, London, Nov.
 8-11

-'Scale and Structure: Planetary Technology and Sited Agency', panel presentation at the *Digital Cultures* conference, Lüneburg, Germany, Sep.
+**'Scale and Structure: Planetary Technology and Sited Agency'**, panel presentation at the *Digital Cultures* conference, Lüneburg, Germany, Sep.
 19-21

-'Against all Odds: Can we Transform the Global Technosphere to Prevent Extreme Climate Change', talk at the *Green Academy* summer school, Vis, Croatia, Aug.
+**'Against all Odds: Can we Transform the Global Technosphere to Prevent Extreme Climate Change'**, talk at the *Green Academy* summer school, Vis, Croatia, Aug.
 27-30

-'Transformation of the Technosphere and the Critical Agency of the Degrowth Movement', refereed panel presentation at the *6th International Degrowth Conference*, Malmö, Sweden, Aug.
+**'Transformation of the Technosphere and the Critical Agency of the Degrowth Movement'**, refereed panel presentation at the *6th International Degrowth Conference*, Malmö, Sweden, Aug.
 21-25

-'Guerilla Open Access', introductory panel presentation at the Radical Open Access 2 conference, Coventry University, Jun.
+**'Guerilla Open Access'**, introductory panel presentation at the Radical Open Access 2 conference, Coventry University, Jun.
 26-27

-'Against Innovation', panel presentation at the conference Shadows of the Dawn: Migration and the Indeterminacy of Community and Immunity, Brunel University, Apr.
+**'Against Innovation'**, panel presentation at the conference Shadows of the Dawn: Migration and the Indeterminacy of Community and Immunity, Brunel University, Apr.
 17-18

+\hfill \break

 **2017**
 :

-'Disrupting Technological Change', panel presentation at the *Labor and Technology Symopisum*, Institute for Labor Studies, Ljubljana, Oct.
+**'Disrupting Technological Change'**, panel presentation at the *Labor and Technology Symopisum*, Institute for Labor Studies, Ljubljana, Oct.
 4.

-'Estetizacija tehnopolitike', talk at the *Conference in Honor of Nadežda Čačinovič*, Faculty of Arts and Humanities, Zagreb, Sep.
+**'Estetizacija tehnopolitike'**, talk at the *Conference in Honor of Nadežda Čačinovič*, Faculty of Arts and Humanities, Zagreb, Sep.
 29.

-'Black-boxing Politics: How Techno-Solutionism Obfuscates Social Antagonism', talk at the *Plan D* conference, Zagreb, Sep.
+**'Black-boxing Politics: How Techno-Solutionism Obfuscates Social Antagonism'**, talk at the *Plan D* conference, Zagreb, Sep.
 28.

-'Logistical Transformation of the World and the City', presentation at the *Mine, Yours, Ours* festival, Rijeka, Apr.
+**'Logistical Transformation of the World and the City'**, presentation at the *Mine, Yours, Ours* festival, Rijeka, Apr.
 4.

+\hfill \break

 **2016**
 :

 Panel presentation at the *Unboxing: Algorithm, Data, Democracy* conference in Berlin, Dec.
 12.

-'Technologies for a Degrowth Transition - A Faustian Bargain?'', refereed paper, *5th International Degrowth Conference* in Budapest and *Green Academy* on the island of Vis, Aug.
+**'Technologies for a Degrowth Transition - A Faustian Bargain?'**, refereed paper, *5th International Degrowth Conference* in Budapest and *Green Academy* on the island of Vis, Aug.

-'Beyond the Paradigm of Control', talk at festival *My, Yours, Ours* in Rijeka and *net.cube* programme at Gallery Miroslav Kraljević in Zagreb
+**'Beyond the Paradigm of Control'**, talk at festival *My, Yours, Ours* in Rijeka and *net.cube* programme at Gallery Miroslav Kraljević in Zagreb

-'Bordering, Social Choreography & Transmodernity - Dance beyond Capitalist Modernity', talk at *Tanzkongress* in Hannover, Jun.
+**'Bordering, Social Choreography & Transmodernity - Dance beyond Capitalist Modernity'**, talk at *Tanzkongress* in Hannover, Jun.
 16-19

 'Technological Systems and Social Transition - Do Open Technology and Design Matter', talk at *D Day* in Zagreb

+\hfill \break

 **2015**
 :

-'The Left, the Political Conjuncture, and the Art', panel contribution at the *Transitions 3* festival, Athens, Nov.
+**'The Left, the Political Conjuncture, and the Art'**, panel contribution at the *Transitions 3* festival, Athens, Nov.
 27-28

-'Urban Disturbance, Political Emergence', talk at *Spielart* festival in München, Oct.
+**'Urban Disturbance, Political Emergence'**, talk at *Spielart* festival in München, Oct.
 10

-'Write Off', 'Illegal Copy', 'Shelf', short presentations at the *Ideographies of Knowledge* symposium at the Mundaneum in Mons, Oct.
+**'Write Off', 'Illegal Copy', 'Shelf'**, short presentations at the *Ideographies of Knowledge* symposium at the Mundaneum in Mons, Oct.
 3

-'System of a Takedown', panel presentation at the *Authorship and Quotiations* symposium at the Akademie Schloss Solitude, Feb.
+**'System of a Takedown'**, panel presentation at the *Authorship and Quotiations* symposium at the Akademie Schloss Solitude, Feb.
 19-20

-'Technological Development, Post-Capitalist Transition and Underdevelopment', refereed paper, conference *Reflections on Capitalism* in Belgrade, Jun.
+**'Technological Development, Post-Capitalist Transition and Underdevelopment'**, refereed paper, conference *Reflections on Capitalism* in Belgrade, Jun.
 22-27

 \hfill \break